TheNoim/NodeJSMessaging/README.md

 # NodeJSMessaging
-Allow jailbroken IOS 10 devices to view and send text/imessages from a Windows/Linux/Mac device.
+Allow jailbroken IOS 10 devices to view and send text/imessages from a web browser.

 ## What you will need
   1. Nodejs installed on your desktop